Landlords rental charter

 Condensation and damp

-• The building must be free from rising damp, penetrating damp and plumbing leaks
+• The building must be free from rising damp, penetrating damp and plumbing leaks.

-• Adequate ventilation must be provided to all habitable rooms by openable windows, vents and mechanical ventilation in kitchens and bathrooms if necessary
+• Adequate ventilation must be provided to all habitable rooms by openable windows, vents and mechanical ventilation in kitchens and bathrooms if necessary.

 • If condensation is a result of the cold bridging effect of external walls, wall insulation may be required in addition to the provision of adequate ventilation and efficient heating.

-Heating & thermal comfort
+Heating and thermal comfort

 • An efficient heating system which is affordable to run, controllable by the tenant and available at all times, must be provided.
-The space heating must be fixed – portable, plug-in appliances are not acceptable.
-The system must be capable of efficiently maintaining 21°C in living areas and 18°C in sleeping rooms when the outside temperature is -1°C.

 Windows